queryverse/Query.jl/docs/src/experimental.md

 resolved.

 The general sorting command form is `@orderby(source, key_selector)`.
-`source` can be any source than can be queried. `key_selector` must be an anonymous function that returns a value for each element of `source`.
+`source` can be any source than can be queried. `key_selector` must be a function that returns a value for each element of `source`.
 The elements of the source are then sorted is ascending order by the value returned from the `key_selector` function.
 The `@orderby_descending` command works in the same way, but sorts things in descending order.
 The